-- The percentage (%) of the other funds which are classified under Article 8 or 9 under SFDR; - The percentage (%) of investments that are promoting E/S characteristics as identified by the asset managers of the other funds measure how the environmental or social characteristics promoted by the financial product are attained.
+- The percentage (%) of the other funds which are classified under Article 8 or 9 under SFDR; - The percentage (%) of investments that are promoting E/S characteristics as identified by the asset managers of the other funds.

 The other funds may have diverging investing approaches and objectives, however the investment manager aims to seek alignment on the E/S characteristics throughout the investment portfolio of the financial product.